Free-GPGMail/Free-GPGMail/ReadMe.md

    `Free-GPGMail_$n.mailbundle` in `bundles/`.
 If you want to build bundles for all versions, just call `make`.

-2. On Big Sur or later, you may need to codesign the mailbundle with your personal developer key, or add a Gatekeeper rule after installation (see below).
+2. On Big Sur or later, if you want to use the mailbundle on a different machine than where it has been built, you may need to codesign the mailbundle with a developer key, or add a Gatekeeper rule after installation (see below):

+        sudo spctl --add ~/Library/Mail/Bundles/Free-GPGMail_*.mailbundle

 Installation
 ------------